Lukemtesta/python-binding/README.md

 * [CMake 3.5 or later](https://cmake.org/download/)
 * [Swig 3.0.12 or later](http://www.swig.org/download.html)

-### How-To Create bindings for default project
+### How-To Create Bindings
 * Install Python - Enable 'Add To System Path' in the installer for cmake find_package
 * Download Swig 3.0.12 (Pre-compiled for windows) and add swig.exe to system path
 * Run 'python' and 'swig' on command line console to verify above is successful
-* Configure CMake targetting root folder containing swig-example and liba folders
+* Configure CMake targetting the root folder of swig-example and liba
 * Enable -DBUILD_BINDINGS cmake flag
 * Configure
 * Build
+* Import the auto-generated python module swig-example.py.
+Ensure you have the generated .lib and .pyd files in the working directory (and .dll if you are linking against shared libraries).

 ### How-To Add a New Language
 * Duplicate the python folder at the same directory level